PrasannaDrake/TICTACTOE/README.md

 # TICTACTOE
-A fun TicTacToe game built in Python using Tkinter
+A fun Tic Tac Toe game built in Python using Tkinter You play X, Computer plays O.
+The program uses Tkinter library for GUI.
+Computer also uses the Minimax algorithm to play smart.
+Game Decision-Making Algorithm.